 The most effective employer branding initiatives are the ones that showcase your existing employees.
 According to LinkedIn, companies whose employees share their brand’s social content see a lift in the views that their job postings receive.

-Therefore, engaging employees in your EB campaigns is crucial.
+Egaging employees in your EB campaigns is crucial because employees have a big power to increase trust in the workplace.
 If you can encourage employees to share their own stories and become your employer brand ambassadors, your external communications will be much more credible and attractive to job seekers.

 Here are a few examples of employee-generated content that candidates value: